jordanbell2357/jordanbell2357.github.io/_exercises/euler-algebra.md

 > reason, Algebra has been defined, *The science which
 > teaches how to determine unknown quantities by means of
 > those that are known.*
+>
+> 564\.
+The  above  definition  agrees  with all  that  has  been hitherto  laid  down : for  we  have  always  seen  that  the  know- ledge of  certain  quantities  leads  to  that  of  other  quantities, which  before  might  have  been  considered  as  unknown.
+>
+> Of this, Addition  will  readily  furnish  an  example ;  for,  in order  to  find  the  sum  of  two  or  more  given  numbers,  we  had to  seek  for  an  unknown  number,  which  should  be  equal  to those  known  numbers  taken  together.
+In  Subtraction, we sought for a number which should be equal  to  the  difference of  two  known  numbers.
+A  multitude  of  other  examples are  presented  by  Multiplication,  Division,  the  Involution of  powers,  and  the  Extraction  of  roots ;  the  question being  always  reduced  to  finding,  by  means  of  known quantities,  other  quantities  which  are  unknown.
+>
+> 565\. ...
+>
 > 566\.
 In Algebra, when we have a question to resolve,
 > we represent the number sought by one of the last letters
 > of the alphabet, and then consider in what manner the